Canadian Pacific Steamship Company: Inter-war period (1919–1938)

-In 1939, the CP Ship Empress of Australia transported King George VI and his royal consort, Queen Elizabeth from London, England to Quebec City for the 1939 royal tour of Canada.
+For the 1939 royal tour of Canada, the Empress of Australia transported King George VI and his wife, Queen Elizabeth, from Portsmouth to Quebec City.
 This was the first-ever visit by the monarch to a dominion.
 The king chose to visit Canada using a Canadian luxury liner rather than an established British royal yacht.
 Empress of Australia was considered to be a royal yacht after her use by the king.